-How do I apply for an L1 visa extension?
+How to apply for an L1 visa extension

 Additional documentation will be required in support of this petition, including, for example, proof that you have been employed by the petitioning employer since living in the United States and the nature of your employment.

 In particular, your employer must submit the following: